 This information is offered to guide BPhil candidates as they plan for graduation and the thesis defense; students are encouraged to share this information with their thesis advisors.

 You are responsible for reading the following information.
 Not adhering to the requirements listed below could jeopardize your graduation.

-If you have any questions or require any assistance as you progress, please contact David Hornyak (412-624-6884), UHC Director of Advising.
+If you have any questions or require any assistance as you progress, please contact David Hornyak (412-624-6884), UHC Assistant Dean.